Ubiquitous Acoustic Sensing on Commodity IoT Devices: A Survey: Introduction

 \section{Introduction}

 Internet of Things (IoT)~\cite{IoTConcept} technologies enable everyday objects to connect and communicate with each other by augmenting them with sensing, processing, and computation units.
-With the ever increasing computation power and rich built-in sensors available for IoT devices, new sensing methodologies are emerging that repurpose sensors beyond its primary use.
+With the ever increasing computation power and rich built-in sensors available in IoT devices, novel applications emerge by repurposing sensors beyond their primary use.
 For instance, cameras are intended for taking photos but have been utilized in visible light communication~\cite{VLC}.
 Gyroscope and accelerometer sensors are designed for attitude estimation but have been used extensively in activity recognition~\cite{Lasagna}.
-WiFi signals, originally used for communication, have been widely applied in context-aware computing~\cite{WholeHomeGesture,WiTrack,Ubicare,Chronous}.
-In this paper, we target innovative sensing mechanisms that exploit acoustic sensors.
+WiFi signals, originally used for communication, have been widely applied in many context-aware computing applications including localization~\cite{WiTrack,Ubicare,Chronous} and gesture recognition~\cite{WholeHomeGesture,CARM}.
+In this paper, we target innovative sensing mechanisms that exploit acoustic front-ends on commodity IoT devices.

-Acoustic sensors, namely microphones and speakers, are one of the most commonly used transducers in IoT devices.
-They are generally used for playing and recording audio signals and have already played a pivotal role in a myriad of applications such as speech recognition~\cite{SpeechRecognition1,SpeechRecognition2}, audio beamforming, and source localization~\cite{AudioBeamforming,AudioBeamforming1}.
-Nowadays smart IoT products with acoustic sensors and cloud-based machine learning technologies are gaining popularity.
-Examples are Google Home~\cite{GoogleHome} and Amazon Echo~\cite{AmazonEcho}.
-However, these developments are limited to passive acoustic sensing in the human audible frequency range, and thus leave many untapped potentials to be explored.